C2DH/ranketwo/_assignments/webarchives/02-archived-web-historians.md

 ### 2.c The original ambitions of the Wayback Machine compared to later thoughts
 <!-- section-contents -->
 As a historian it is vital to place a resource such as the Wayback Machine in a historical context.
 Idealism and belief in the democratising power of technology lie at the heart of the creation of this resource.
-To understand this more clearly, watch these three video segments from a 2011 presentation by Brewster Kahle to the Long Now Foundation (https://archive.org/details/brewsterkahlelongnowfoundation).
+To understand this more clearly, watch these three video segments from a 2011 presentation by Brewster Kahle to the Long Now Foundation.

 [card](access-knowledge)